-5 3.2 The impact of MU
+3.2 The impact of MU

-Model Uncertainty (MU) is another factor that influences the forecast.
-The essence of the ESP approach is to utilize the IC of the basin provided by the hydrological model through spin-up period.
+Model uncertainty (MU) is another factor that influences the forecast.
+The essence of the ESP approach is to utilize the IC of the basin provided by the hydrological model through the spin-up period.
 Thus, the reliability of the IC greatly impacts the final accuracy of the forecast.
 The model used in this study has been calibrated against NSE, with the evaluation metrics summarized in Table 1.
 Although the model presents a remarkably good performance during the whole simulation period, its performance in each separate month varies.
 As shown in Fig. 9b, the value of NSE is above 0.90 for July, August, September and October.
 These four months are also the wettest during the year in UHRB.
 For dry months (January to April), NSE is below 0.
-The value of NSE is 0.58 and 0.64 for March and April, respectively.
+The value of NSE is -0.58 and -0.64 for March and April, respectively.

 Previous studies revealed the problems of model calibration using single objective function.
-The mathematical form of NSE results in the over-weighting of high flows in the calculation (Schaefli and Gupta, 2007).
-Even though the simulation of low flow deviate is poor, NSE will not be affected, since the magnitude is small relative to the flood period.
+The mathematical form of NSE results in the over-weighting of high flows in the calculation.
+Even though the simulation of low flow is poor, NSE will not be affected, since the magnitude is small relative to the high flow period.
 In this study, we also carried out a different model calibration strategy.
 The low flows (streamflow from January to May) are extracted from each year, constituting a new time series.
 The model is again calibrated with the same calibration procedure, but only for the new low-flow time series.
 NSE is still used as the calibration metric because of its simplicity.
-Future studies could investigate the effectiveness of other metrics as suggested by Pushpalatha et al. (2012).

-New NSE for each month (January to May) is shown in Fig. 9b.
+The new NSE values for each month (January to May) are shown in Fig. 9b.
 Model performance in March, April and May is improved, while for January and February, the new calibration does not make any improvement.

-Since the objective of this study is to examine the influence of MU (the uncertainty of model parameters) on the forecast accuracy of ESP approach, we will not endeavor to improve the model performance for each month.
-The comparisons of the forecasts made on March and April will be focused.
-We set the forecast window to 30 days, which is frequently used in previous studies (e.g. 5 Smith et al., 1992; Hashino et al., 2006; Wang et al., 2011) and has been proved to be effective under different ICs in previous section.
+Considering our purpose here is to examine the influence of MU (the uncertainty of model parameters) on the forecast accuracy of ESP approach, we will also not endeavor to improve the model performance for each month, but only focus on the accuracy of forecasts on March and April after the new model calibration.
+We set the forecast window to 30 days, which has been frequently used in previous studies (e.g., Smith et al., 1992; Hashino et al., 2007; Wang et al., 2011) and proved to be effective under different ICs in previous section.